-- whether the capacity provider is subject to a financial commitment milestone and, if so, the date by which that milestone must be met - whether the capacity provider is subject to a minimum completion requirement and, if so, the long stop date in respect of that requirement - the rates at which termination fees are payable, which must be determined by the Delivery Body in accordance with regulation 32. - 1.8.
-These terms in existing capacity agreements will be unaffected by subsequent related changes to the CM Rules. - 1.9.
-We-will avoid making changes to CM Rules between a prequalification and an auction where possible.
+- the description of the CMU in respect of which the capacity agreement is issued - the duration of the capacity agreement, and the delivery year or years for which it is issued - the capacity obligation for which the capacity agreement is issued - the capacity cleared price - in the case of a capacity agreement issued following a T-4 auction, the base period applicable for the purpose of calculating capacity payments - the annual penalty cap and monthly penalty cap applicable in accordance with the electricity capacity regulations in force at the date of issue of the capacity agreement, expressed respectively as percentages of the annual capacity payment and the monthly capacity payments payable under the capacity agreement - whether the capacity provider is subject to a financial commitment milestone and, if so, the date by which that milestone must be met - whether the capacity provider is subject to a minimum completion requirement and, if so, the long stop date in respect of that requirement - the rates at which termination fees are payable, which must be determined by the Delivery Body in accordance with regulation 32. - 1.8 These terms in existing capacity agreements will be unaffected by subsequent related changes to the CM Rules. - 1.9 We will avoid making changes to CM Rules between a prequalification and an auction where possible.
+Numbered paragraph

-The objectives
+The Objectives

-- 1.10.
-We must act consistently with our principal objective and general duties when exercising our power to change the CM_Rules. - 1.11.
-Our principal objective is "to protect the interests of existing and future consumers in relation to gas conveyed through pipes and electricity conveyed by distribution or transmission systems.
-The interests of such consumers are their interests taken as a whole, including their interests in the reduction of greenhouse gases in the security of the supply of gas and electricity to them and in the fulfilment by the Authority, when carrying out its functions as the designated regulatory authority for Great Britain, of the objectives set out in Article 40(a) to (h) of the Gas Directive5 and Article 36(a) to (h) of the Electricity Directive6."7
+- 1.10 We must act consistently with our principal objective and general duties when exercising our power to change the CM Rules. - 1.11 Our principal objective is "to protect the interests of existing and future consumers in relation to gas conveyed through pipes and electricity conveyed by distribution or transmission systems.
+The interests of such consumers are their interests taken as a whole, including their interests in the reduction of greenhouse gases in the security of the supply of gas and electricity to them and in the fulfilment by the Authority, when carrying out its functions as the designated regulatory authority for Great Britain, of the objectives set out in

+Article 40(a) to (h) of the Gas Directive5 and Article 36(a) to (h) of the Electricity Directive."
+6,7

-- 1.12.
-In addition, when we make any changes to the CM Rules, we must have regard to the following objectives (the "CM Rules Change Objectives") which are set out in the Regulations: - promoting investment in capacity to ensure security of electricity supply - facilitating the efficient operation and administration of the Capacity Market - ensuring the compatibility of the Capacity Market Rules with other subordinate legislation under Part 2 of the Energy Act 2013.8 - 1.13.
-Ofgem has to consider all proposals to change the CM Rules that are submitted.
+- 1.12 In addition, when we make any changes to the CM Rules, we must have regard to the following objectives (the "CM Rule Change Objectives") which are set out in the Regulations: - promoting investment in capacity to ensure security of electricity supply - facilitating the efficient operation and administration of the Capacity Market - ensuring the compatibility of the Capacity Market Rules with other subordinate legislation under Part 2 of the Energy Act 2013.8 - Ofgem has to consider all proposals to change the CM Rules that are submitted.
 The key aspects of the standard process are described in chapter 3.